linking

 General

-In xxx.link.json links between different parameters can be defined.
+In xxx.link.json you can set motorcortex parameters and define links between these parameters.
 This way you can communicate data from one Module to another Module.
 This works also across Tasks.

-You should of course only link parameters that have the same type and size on both ends of the link.
-Also you cannot link something to an output (as Destination); an output can only be a Source.
+You are only allowed to link parameters that have the same data type and size on both ends of the link.
+It is not allowed to link parameterType: output as Destination, an output can only be a Source.

 xxx.link.json example